Pulkit12dhingra/Hitlog_Processing/README.md

 2. Create a feature branch: `git checkout -b feature/my-feature`
 3. Make changes and run quality checks: `make commit`
 4. Open a Pull Request

-## License

-This project is part of the Telegraph Data Engineering exercise.

 ## Author